Everyone wants a piece of Telfar Clemens

 Clemens never received a formal fashion design education.
 Instead, he attended Pace University in Manhattan where he studied business management.

-Sitting in his white studio, accessorized with his colorful bags, Clemens said he was proud to see his brand skyrocket fifteen years after he got his start.
-Household names such as Solange Knowles, Selena Gomez, Alexandria Ocasio Cortez and Issa Rae have been spotted with Telfar's signature bags, but Clemens wants everyone to have a piece of his designs — your grandmother, your best friend, your brother and your kids.
+Sitting in his white studio, accessorized with his colorful bags, Clemens said he was proud to see his brand skyrocket 15 years after he got his start.
+Household names such as Solange Knowles, Selena Gomez, Alexandria Ocasio-Cortez and Issa Rae have been spotted with Telfar's signature bags, but Clemens wants everyone to have a piece of his designs — your grandmother, your best friend, your brother and your kids.

 "I'm super proud of myself.
 And also like, I'm happy that it did take this time to actually foster itself," he shared.
 "I was doing this with no reward, no like recognition, you know, but I was doing it because I wanted to do something that I could actually look back on and know that I was doing something cool."